Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: Introduction

 Our sampling method approximates unequal-time energy density correlators at infinite temperature using random $y$-basis product states (i.e., product eigenstates of single-site Pauli $Y$ operators).
 For the MFIM, we show with both numerics and analytics that this sampling method has only an $O(1)$ and exceptionally small sampling complexity, making it suitable for NISQ devices.
 At the same time, to measure unequal-time correlators on hardware, we employ an ancilla-free protocol requiring only direct measurements~\cite{Mitarai19}, which leads to $16$ distinct circuit evaluations at each Trotter step (independent of $L$).
 Finally, only local operators are measured in this protocol, leading to an $L$-independent shot noise.
 For a fixed Trotter step size, the algorithm therefore comes with an $O(t)$ quantum circuit complexity, where $t$ is the total evolution time.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{Sec:Rydberg}, we define the energy density operators for the MFIM along with various quantities that are generally used to diagnose the transport behavior.
 In Sec.~\ref{Sec:Y-basis}, we discuss the $y$-basis sampling method and point to Appendix~\ref{sec:justify_y}, which contains further numerical and analytical arguments for the effectiveness of sampling in the $y$-basis.
 In Sec.~\ref{Sec:QC}, we explain our protocol for measuring $y$-basis sampled correlation functions on a quantum computer, discuss the problem-tailored renormalization-based error mitigation strategy, and present results calculated on an IBM quantum processing unit (QPU).
-In Sec.~\ref{Sec:conclude} we conclude and offer an outlook.
+In Sec.~\ref{sec:generalize} we provide some steps towards generalizing the sampling approach beyond the MFIM.
+In particular we formulate a variational approach to search for a sampling basis with small sample-to-sample fluctuations for an arbitrary Hamiltonian.
+Notably, this variational method allows for more general sampling bases to be explored, including ones with nonzero entanglement.
+Finally, Sec.~\ref{Sec:conclude} concludes and offers an outlook.